Media Convergence Definition, Example Types & Elements

 • Failure to continually update service level standards.

-Netflix will suffer from the policy gap if it uploads the upcoming movie trailers after releasing the movie.
+Netflix will suffer from a policy gap if it uploads the upcoming movie trailers after releasing the movie.
 People want to watch the movie trailer before releasing the film.
-So, Netflix should be more responsive to the customers and commit to uploading the film trailer soon.
+Netflix should be more responsive to the customers and commit to uploading the film trailer soon.

 The delivery gap is the dissimilarity between the standard of the company's service delivery policies and the service's actual delivery.
 The delivery gap in service quality arises when the company cannot maintain the standard of products and services provided to customers.
 This gap may occur because of the communication gap, poor technology, and inappropriate supervisory on productions in the industry.